 Quick quiz: Which would you rather put in your mouth?
 Your kids’ mouths?

 There’s way more mystery ingredients in those packaged bars than there needs to be!
-That’s why I’m excited to tell you a fantastic recipe for homemade granola bars, in an ebook called Healthy Snacks to Go.
+That’s why I’m excited to tell you about this fantastic recipe for homemade granola bars.

 Best Homemade Granola Bars